higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TECHNICAL-DESIGN-DOCUMENT.md

 ## 1. Introduction & Motivation

-The **Memecoin Launchpad & Evolutionary Token Platform** (hereafter, the “Platform”) on Solana is designed to streamline the **creation** and **management** of community-driven tokens that incorporate:
+The **Memecoin Launchpad & Evolutionary Token Platform** (hereafter, the "Platform") on Solana is designed to streamline the **creation** and **management** of community-driven tokens that incorporate:

 - **Fixed Supply Mechanics**: A fully minted supply (e.g., 1 billion tokens with 9 decimals) that is locked at creation.
-- **Dynamic, Threshold-Based Metadata**: On-chain logic that updates each token’s displayed name or artwork as it meets certain price or market thresholds (e.g., "level up" events).
+- **Dynamic, Threshold-Based Metadata**: On-chain logic that updates each token's displayed name or artwork as it meets certain price or market thresholds (e.g., "level up" events).
 - **Big Holder (Conviction) NFTs**: Reward addresses holding above a certain fraction of the total supply whenever a threshold crossing occurs.
 - **Fee Splits**: Systemically distribute token-based fees to the **creator** side while directing the SOL-based fees to the **protocol** side.
 - **Optional Single-Sided Liquidity**: Provide a fair launch experience by enabling tokens to deposit only their side of the liquidity pool, letting the market supply the counterpart asset (usually SOL).